glennjammin/myinterviews/README.md

-# Dish Digital RS-Cloud Team Interview Stuff
+# Team Interview Stuff

-Hi - this is a prebuilt homework assignment used in RS-Cloud team interviews.
+Hi - this is a prebuilt homework assignment used in team interviews.
 It provides a mini-django app contained in one file called tv.py that deals with tv channels and shows.